Samina Latif, Dip. MBACP (Accred). Anxiety and Depression Psychotherapist

 Photos & videos

-Sebsequent sessions are charged at £50.
+Sessions are charged at £50.
 This can be negotiated depending on your circumstances.

 There are a few at cost sessions available periodically and I would be happy to put you on the waiting list.